datacarpentry/sql-socialsci/_episodes/01-relational-database.md

 In many real life situations you will have to accept that the data isn't perfect and will have to allow NULL or missing values in your table.

-In the SQLite plugin NULL values are displayed as a pink cell.
+In the DB Browser we can indicate how we want NULL values to be displayed.
+We will use a RED boackground to the cell to make it stand out.
 In SQL queries you can specifically test for NULL values.

 We will look at missing data in more detail in a later episode.